Pennsylvania Smog Check / Emissions Test

 All vehicles with sunscreen accessories must get them inspected as well.

 If a vehicle falls under one of the following categories, it does not need to pass a smog check:

-- Vehicles driven less than 5000 miles and owned by the current owner for more than year
+- Vehicles that were driven less than 5000 miles and owned by the current owner for more than a year

-- New vehicles driven less than 5000 miles
+- New vehicles that were driven less than 5000 miles

 - Vehicles with antique, collectible or classic vehicle registrations